orrockjs2/EC2DiscordBot/README.md

 # Secrets and Requirements
 You will need a .env file with your bot's Token, this is found on the Bot section of your discord app page, under 'Token' Additionally, an EC2 instance with appropriate perms, read about security for an EC2 and connecting to one here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html

+you will also need an instance_id.txt file with your ec2 instance id